lukasuz/stylegan2-landmark-projection/README.md

 ## Todos:

 - ~~Allow for different landmark weights via command line.
 This will probably improve the above example.~~
+- Add discriminator loss / regularization.
+Heat maps are some times wrongly extracted resulting in a **very** wrongly propagated error
 - Check out why the style look of the facial expression image leaks into the projection.
 Apparently the heat maps contain some "style" signal
 - Attempt to remove landmark information from VGG embedding for lpips calculation.